Using the Mako Server

 acmebot.configure(email,domains,op)

-This function is automatically called by Mako Server's .config script if the Let's encrypt configuration options are set in mako.conf.
+This function is automatically called by Mako Server's .config script if the Let's Encrypt configuration options are set in mako.conf.
 Calling the function when the acme options are set re-programs acmebot with new settings and the previous settings are discarded.

 Parameters:

-• String email - The e-mail address used when signing up for the Let's Encrypt service.
+• String email - The email address used when signing up for the Let's Encrypt service.

-• Table domains - A list of domains and for each domain you want Mako Server to: create a private key, create a CSR, and request Let's encrypt to sign and create a certificate.
+• Table domains - A list of domains and for each domain you want Mako Server to: create a private key, create a CSR, and request Let's Encrypt to sign and create a certificate.

 • Table op - Options: